-We are required to file within 90 days of the date of the final Closing of the Offering, a Registration Statement registering for resale all shares of Common Stock issued in the Offering, including Common Stock (i) included in the Units; and (ii) issuable upon exercise of the Investor Warrants; consistent with the terms and provisions of the Registration Rights Agreement.
-A form of the Registration Rights Agreement is filed as Exhibit 10.5 to this Current Report.
-The holders of any registrable securities removed from the Registration Statement a result of a Rule 415 or other comment from the SEC shall have "piggyback" registration rights for the shares of Common Stock or Common Stock underlying such warrants with respect to any registration statement filed by us following the effectiveness of the Registration Statement which would permit the inclusion of these shares.
-We have agreed to use its reasonable efforts to have the registration statement declared effective within 180 days of filing the registration statement.
+We were required to file the registration statement of which this prospectus forms a part pursuant to the terms and provisions of a Registration Rights Agreement.
+A form of the Registration Rights Agreement is filed as Exhibit 10.5 to the registration statement of which this prospectus forms a part.
+The holders of any registrable securities removed from the registration statement a result of a Rule 415 or other comment from the SEC shall have "piggyback" registration rights for the shares of common stock or common stock underlying such warrants with respect to any registration statement filed by us following the effectiveness of the registration statement which would permit the inclusion of these shares.